maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 I follow an essay-like structure including an introduction, body, and conclusion.
 The introduction sets the stage building from "class-style" knowledge, assuming a first course in linear algebra, signal processing, and machine learning.
 For readers lacking this background, I leave pointers to free resources.

-The introduction arrives at the [linear operator](https://en.wikipedia.org/wiki/Linear_map) perspective of [systems of many dimensions](https://en.wikipedia.org/wiki/Multidimensional_system), defining system properties like [time-invariance](https://en.wikipedia.org/wiki/Time-invariant_system) and [causality](https://en.wikipedia.org/wiki/Causal_system) in terms of [tensor](https://en.wikipedia.org/wiki/Tensor) representations.
-This results in the marriage of many linear algebra and signal processing concepts.
-These perspectives then help the body, where I present a cross-cutting perspective of the [convolution kernel](https://en.wikipedia.org/wiki/Convolution) and the [reproducing kernel](https://en.wikipedia.org/wiki/Reproducing_kernel_Hilbert_space#:~:text=then%20called%20the-,reproducing%20kernel,-%2C%20and%20it%20reproduces).
+The introduction arrives at the [linear operator](https://en.wikipedia.org/wiki/Linear_map) perspective of [systems of many dimensions](https://en.wikipedia.org/wiki/Multidimensional_system), taking system properties like [time-invariance](https://en.wikipedia.org/wiki/Time-invariant_system) and [causality](https://en.wikipedia.org/wiki/Causal_system) in terms of [tensor](https://en.wikipedia.org/wiki/Tensor) representations.
+These perspectives then help the body (a cross-cutting perspective of the [convolution kernel](https://en.wikipedia.org/wiki/Convolution) and the [reproducing kernel](https://en.wikipedia.org/wiki/Reproducing_kernel_Hilbert_space#:~:text=then%20called%20the-,reproducing%20kernel,-%2C%20and%20it%20reproduces)).

-Finally, the conclusion provides some subjective thematization to the concepts emphasized in the rest of the piece, summarizing mathematical details and indulging in a little bit of sensationalism.
-An attempt is made of providing pointers to further reading on adjacent concepts.

 {{% hint title="2.1.
-Clarification" %}}
+Note" %}}

 The word "kernel" is criminally polysemous in mathematics, and it will be used a lot in this piece.
 I mostly use the word under two semantics: The convolution kernel from signal processing and the reproducing kernel from machine learning.
-All other instances of the word should simply refer to its english meaning.
+All other instances of the word should simply refer to its english meaning.[^kernel-semantics]

-However, a primary objective of this piece is to reach a perspective of the convolution and reproducing kernels that allows them to be seen through a common lense.
-So an acute reader may interpret this as an explanation of why they are both called "kernel," assuming that they were both named that way because they represent the same kind of mathematical object in some profound way.

-What is interesting is that they both received their names for a superficial reason -- because the symbols that represent them show up inside other symbols.
-One could imagine that people started calling them "kernel" independently just to avoid saying the phrase "that term in in the middle" while pointing at a blackboard.

-As such, the connecting view of the convolution and reproducing kernels that we will work towards only applies to these two kernels (convolution and reproducing).
-If these were the only two kernels in mathematics, maybe one could now say that they are named the same for a profound reason.
-But there are numerous other kinds of kernels for which the constructions in this piece simply do not apply.

 {{% /hint %}}